jasonbaciulis/javascript-understanding-the-weird-parts/README.md

 d = c;
 ```
 Equals operator sees there is an object so it simply points to the same spot in memory.

-After changing a value of an object `c.greetings = 'hello';` `d` would change as well.
+After changing a value of an object: `c.greetings = 'hello'` `d` would change as well.

 **Mutate** means change something.

-##33 - Objects, Functions, and 'this'
+## 33 - Objects, Functions, and `this`

 `this` inside a function points to global object.

-`this` inside a method points to that object from which is called.
+`this` inside a method points to that object from which it is called.
 Left of the dot rule.

-But this inside a function which is inside a method will point to the global object.
+But `this` inside a function which is inside a method will point to the global object.

 With ES5 JavaScript using `var` you could solve this by setting inside a method `var _this = this;` which is a very common pattern.

 ## 34 - Conceptual Aside - Arrays  - Collections of Anything
 **Arrays** can hold a mix of anything: functions, primitives, objects.

-## 35 - 'arguments' and spread
+## 35 - `arguments` and spread
 **Arguments** are the parameters you pass to a function.
 JS creates a keyword of the same name which is an array-like that contains all parameters that you passed.

 In ES6 we can do: `function greet(firstname, ...other)` and `other` will be an array that contains the rest of the arguments.